Home intruder arrested in southeast Clovis | Clovis Roundup

 Upon arrival, police observed the suspect walking away from the area.
 Officers soon catched up to the fleeing suspect and detained him after a brief struggle.

-Police identified as 21-year-old Hunter Attebery of Hanford as the suspect.
+Police identified 21-year-old Hunter Attebery of Hanford as the suspect.

 After a positive identification from the victims, Attebery was placed under arrest for residential burglary of an occupied dwelling and resisting arrest.
 He was transported and booked into Fresno County Jail.